 - Permits for courses in other departments

 - Complete this form and then

 - EITHER bring the form to one of the offices listed on the form

 - OR email the professor teaching the course with all of the information requested on the form above using "Permit Request" for the subject line.
 If you choose to email the professor, request that they copy Benita Black on their response at Benita.Black (at) biosci.gatech.edu

 Important: You must still register for the course if you receive a permit.

-Overloads are not issued for Biology courses; please use the Waitlist feature for the opportunity to enroll in a course which is full.
+Overloads are not issued for BIOL courses; please use the Waitlist feature for the opportunity to enroll in a course which is full.

 APPH 1040 (Foundations of Health) Overload Permits